-Marjorie Lang, JD, MA, LLPC Title IX Coordinator and Equity and Compliance Specialist langma@udmercy.edu / 313-993-1802 McNichols campus, Fisher Administration Building The Deputy Title IX Coordinator for the Law School is Megan Jennings, Associate Dean for Student Affairs.
+Marjorie Lang, JD, MA, LLPC Title IX Coordinator and Equity and Compliance Specialist langma@udmercy.edu / 313-993-1802 McNichols campus, Fisher Administration Building

+The Deputy Title IX Coordinator for the Law School is Megan Jennings, Associate Dean for Student Affairs.

-As part of the University's compliance and prevention efforts, all law students are required to complete Think About It-Grad, an online CampusClarity training module.
+As part of the University's compliance and prevention efforts, all law students are required to complete an online training module called Voices for Change.